-Similar to exercise, diet plays a fundamental role in overall health, circulation, promoting testosterone production, and improving reproductive health.
+Diet plays a fundamental role in overall health, circulation, testosterone production, and reproductive health.
 The food we eat acts as the building blocks for our body to produce hormones fundamental to reproductive health.

-While being obese or overweight can lead to reduced sperm counts, an unhealthy diet alone can negatively impact sperm health.
-Researchers have reported that diet is one of the many factors decreasing worldwide sperm counts, along with lifestyle habits like fitness and environmental toxins.
-To counteract this, there are specific foods that you can add to your diet that may be healthy for your sperm and reproductive system.
+Having obesity or overweight can lead to reduced sperm counts, but even an unhealthy diet alone can negatively impact sperm health.
+Researchers have reported that diet is one of the many factors related to sperm health, along with lifestyle habits like exercise.
+There are specific foods that you can add to your diet that may be healthy for your sperm and reproductive system.

-This list of foods that may enhance sperm health begins with fruits and vegetables.
-As you definitely learned early on in school, fruits and vegetables are fundamental to your diet.
-However, the ever-increasing use of pesticides and other environmental toxins (which may negatively impact sperm health) means that if possible you should choose to eat organic produce.
-If you are unable to eat organic produce, washing it well before consuming can be effective.
+Even as children we’re taught that freshh fruits and vegetables are good for our health.
+The ever-increasing use of pesticides and other environmental toxins (which may negatively impact sperm health) means that if possible you should choose to eat organic foods.
+If you are unable to eat organic produce, washing food well before consuming it can be effective.

-In addition to fruits and vegetables, there is a host of other foods that may help to improve semen quality, sperm, or fertility like oily sea fish, nuts, and seeds (unroasted and unsalted).
+In addition to fruits and vegetables, foods that may help to improve semen quality, sperm, or fertility include nuts, seeds, and oily sea fish like salmon.

-On the other side of the spectrum, a diet that includes factors like a lot of saturated and trans fats, low in fruits and vegetables, and high caloric consumption may contribute to reduced male fertility.
+On the other side of the spectrum, a diet that includes an excess of saturated and trans fats, is low in fruits and vegetables, and includes too many calories may contribute to reduced male fertility.